 Here are some basic conditions that you should meet before you work on getting adequate quality sleep.

-Third, eliminate distractions such as notifications.
+- Eliminate distractions such as notifications.
 Keep your phone next to you if you want to, just keep it silent so you aren’t alerted with noise.
-Avoid social media engagement because it could trigger social cognition (thoughts about people, comparison with others, etc.) that could worsen the mood and engage the mind that could interfere with sleep.
+Avoid social media engagement because it could trigger social cognition (thoughts about people, comparisons with others, etc.) that could worsen the mood and engage the mind that could interfere with sleep.

 Hope these sleeping tips improve your sleep!
 Good night, sweet dreams.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?

 Hey!
 Thank you for reading; hope you enjoyed the article.
 I run Cognition Today to paint a holistic picture of psychology.
 My content here is referenced and featured in NY Times, Forbes, CNET, Entrepreneur, Lifehacker, 10-15 books, academic courses, and research papers.

 I’m a full-time psychology blogger, part-time Edtech and cyberpsychology consultant, guitar trainer, and also overtime impostor.
 I’ve studied at NIMHANS Bangalore (positive psychology), Savitribai Phule Pune University (clinical psychology), and IIM Ahmedabad (marketing psychology).

 I’m based in Pune, India.
 Love sci-fi, horror media; Love rock, metal, synthwave, and pop music; can’t whistle; can play 2 guitars at a time.